Skeletor48/foodfetcher/README.md

 $ docker run -p < your favourite port, I used 8060 >:8040 -d skeletor48/food-fetcher-client:latest
 ```

-Fingers crossed... now in your browser on http://localhost:8060/manu-a  or on http://localhost:8060/manu-b  the app should run.
+Fingers crossed... now in your browser on http://localhost:8060/menu-a  or on http://localhost:8060/menu-b  the app should run.

 ### Use te app

-The app has basicly two sites as it was requested by the task
+The app has basically two sites as it was requested by the task.
-However they are totally the same,
+However they are totally the same.
-hence I guess it would be much more convinient to use only one route, one component and less code.
+Hence I guess it would be much more convinient to use only one route, one component and less code.
 My feelings are the same about the two separated APIs on server side.

 -